Axelena/toyrobot/README.md

     ruby toyrobot.rb

 Commands can be fed directly into STDIN
-A file with test data is to be provided soon
+ (a file with test data is to be provided soon)

 ## Testing

-RSpec testing
+RSpec testing (hasn't implemented yet)